BarryDigby/CRT_workshop/docs/source/install/windows.rst

 Installing Singularity
 ----------------------

 The above tutorial does not cover ``singularity`` installations.
-Please follow this tutorial to install ``singularity``: `https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/<https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/>`_.
+Please follow this tutorial to install ``singularity``: `using singularity on windows with WSL2<https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/>`_.

 When you reach the step to download the tarball from GitHub, use the same version as ubuntu users for the workshop: